 “But again, the noise, vibration, and fumes from one of these little paint shakers will be enough to push most Jeep owners over the edge of the nearest cliff.
 Plus, they weigh a little more than an all-iron big-block.
 They sound good on paper, but when you’ve lived with one of these conversions for a little while the buzzing and belching can really test the temperament of some drivers.”

 Why is it called “the Paint Shaker”?

-We get emails from some “interesting” folks wanting to argue about “our approach” to diesel converions and how much they love the 4B-T Cummins engines in their mom’s station wagon, Bronco, etc. Well, the fact is that “our approach” is not really “our” approach at all; it’s Jeep’s or Toyotas.
-We ONLY install factory powertrains found in the OEM vehicles in other countries.
+We get emails from some folks wanting to argue about “our approach” to diesel converions and how much they love the 4B-T Cummins engines in their mom’s station wagon, Bronco, etc. Well, the fact is that “our approach” is not really “our” approach at all; it’s the OEM’s that made your vehicle.
+We ONLY install OEM powertrains found in these vehicles in other countries.
 So, whether you like or dislike our product really boils down to if you want a fully integrated, no compromises, daily driver that is designed and built by the same company that built your vehicle.
-Shoe-horning a bread truck engine into your vehicle (while technically possible) rarely translates into the type of product a professional company wants to stand behind.
+Shoe-horning a bread truck engine into your vehicle (while technically possible) NEVER translates into the type of product a professional company wants to stand behind.